Best Value Faucets

 The Delta Diamond Seal Technology super cartridge is just such a cartridge.
 Tested to 5 million cycles, it is likely to provide a leak-free performance for a lifetime.

-Unlike standard ceramic discs, DST does not require a lubricant to operate smoothly.
+Unlike standard ceramic discs, DST does not require a lubricant.

 Lubricants, no matter how durable, eventually wear away and can leave the cartridge hard to operate.
 The DST cartridge does not use lubricant, so this problem is gone.